TargetWoman - Portal for Women

 The most common cause widely known is bad oral hygiene.
 There are other causes that can result in halitosis - consumption of certain types of foods or of taking certain medications or even certain medical conditions.

 Oral bacteria: The mouth is home to many bacterial organisms which normally live within the surface of the tongue and in the throat.
-The bacteria serve a purpose, which is to assist with digestion of proteins.
+The bacteria serve a purpose - to assist with digestion of proteins.
 The bacteria break down the protein found in food, dead cells, and blood and mucous.
 Under certain circumstances, these helpful bacteria can turn into halitosis.
 If the bacteria come into contact with the amino acids in proteins, they produce sulfur compounds (dense sulfur) from the back of the tongue and throat.
 This can ultimately cause an unpleasant odor.
 Here are ways to minimize halitosis caused due to oral bacteria.

 • If halitosis is caused due to oral bacteria, it is best to adhere to diets that help minimize the problem.
 Persons who maintain a vegetarian diet with more fruits and vegetables tend to have fewer bad breath problems compared to those who consume a protein rich diet comprised of meat.